How to start a gutter cleaning business

 - Other useful skills and attributes

-- How to set up your gutter cleaning business – step by step
+- How to set up your gutter cleaning business – step-by-step

 - What equipment do I need to start a gutter-cleaning business?